meilisearch/documentation/reference/features/search_parameters.md

 `exhaustiveFacetsCount` is `false` when the search matches contain too many different values for the given `facetName`s.
 In this case, MeiliSearch stops the distribution count to prevent slowing down the request.

 ::: warning
-`exhaustiveFacetsCount` is not implemented in MeiliSearch v0.21 and will always return `false`.
+`exhaustiveFacetsCount` is not currently implemented and will always return `false`.
 :::

 [Learn more about facet distribution in the filtering and faceted search guide.](/reference/features/filtering_and_faceted_search.md#facets-distribution)